SkrFractals/Comparser/README.md

 ## EXECUTION STAGES:
 Comparser has two distinct stages:

-Parser stage (COMMANDS) — read sequentially.
+### Parser stage (COMMANDS)
+Read sequentially.
 Definitions, constants, if, while, do, etc. are processed here.
 Names may be redefined during this stage.
+This language half is imperative.

-Evaluation stage (EXPRESSIONS) — after parsing is complete, expressions are pure.
+### Evaluation stage (EXPRESSIONS)
+After parsing is complete, expressions are pure.
 Calling an expression cannot modify definitions, constants, or functions.
 Case-sensitivity optional - if you choose insensitive, all uppercase letters are internally converted to lowercase.
+This language half is functional.

 ## COMMANDS:
 Parser stage, the "code".
 This one is read sequentially line by line, and works more like your typical procedural/imperative code.